grischn/hello-world/README.md

 # hello-world
-repo to deposit ideas, howto etc
+repo to deposit ideas, howto's and other important stuff!